OluwatoyinKalli/OluwatoyinKalli/README.md

 #  About Me

-Hi, my name is Oluwatoyin Khadijat Alli — you can call me Toyin.
+Hi, my name is Oluwatoyin Khadijat Alli, you can call me Toyin.

 I currently work at Heart of Gold Homecare as a Business Operations Analyst, where I build KPI dashboards and predictive models in Power BI, SQL, and Databricks that have improved staffing efficiency by 30%, cut reporting turnaround by 70%, and driven 20% retention gains and 15% client acquisition growth.